Peer-reviewed veterinary case report

 Plain-English summary

-A case was reported involving an 8-month-old Arabian cross foal that experienced a serious drop in blood pressure and heart activity after receiving lidocaine, a local anesthetic, during surgery.
-Despite attempts to revive the foal with medications like epinephrine and atropine, these were not successful.
-However, when a lipid emulsion was given, the foal's heart rate and blood pressure gradually returned to normal.
-The foal regained consciousness three hours later and was able to stand on its own after twenty hours.
-This suggests that intravenous lipid emulsion can be an effective treatment for lidocaine overdose in foals.
+An 8-month-old Arabian cross foal experienced a sudden drop in blood pressure and heart activity after receiving lidocaine during surgery.
+Despite attempts to revive the foal with medications like epinephrine and atropine, these were unsuccessful.
+However, after administering a lipid emulsion, the foal's heart rate and blood pressure improved, and it regained consciousness three hours later.
+Within 20 hours, the foal was able to stand on its own, indicating a successful recovery from the lidocaine overdose.

 Abstract